arcana-lab/memoir/README.md

-# object-ir
+# MemOIR
-A case for object representation in the LLVM IR
+A case for memory object representation in the LLVM IR

 ## Building
-To build our noelle instance and the object-ir passes:
+To build our noelle instance and the MemOIR passes:
 `make`

 To build the unit tests: